pingcap/docs-cn/dev/key-features.md

 ## Replicate from and to MySQL

 TiDB supports the ability to replicate from a MySQL or MariaDB installation, using its Data Migration (DM) toolchain.
-Replication is also possible in the direction of TiDB to MySQL using the TiDB-Binlog.
+Replication is also possible in the direction of TiDB to MySQL using the TiDB Binlog.

 We believe that being able to replicate in both directions lowers the risk when either evaluating or migrating to TiDB from MySQL.